rpcme/mtns/README.md

 A set of almost-tools that help me track changes for the meta-aws project.

 mtns would mean "maintainer tracking and notification system" if we were in 70s IBM, or phonetically mean "emptyness" if living in some emo-goth echochamber.
-Really, it's four characters put together that doesn't clash with anything else and it's easy to remember.
+Really, it's four characters put together that don't clash with anything else and it's easy to remember.

 ## Prerequisites